marius-team/marius/README.md

 ## Command Line Interface ##

 The command line interface supports performant in-memory and out-of-core training and evaluation of graph learning models.
-Experimental results from our papers can be reproduced by using this interface.
+Experimental results from our papers can be reproduced using this interface (we also provide an exact experiment artifact for each paper in separate branches).

 ### Quick Start: ###

-First make sure marius is installed with `pip3 install .`
+First make sure Marius is installed with `pip3 install .`

-Preprocess dataset the FB15K_237 dataset with `marius_preprocess --dataset fb15k_237 --output_dir datasets/fb15k_237_example/`
+Preprocess the FB15K_237 dataset with `marius_preprocess --dataset fb15k_237 --output_dir datasets/fb15k_237_example/`

-Train example configuration file (assuming we are in the repo root directory) `marius_train examples/configuration/fb15k_237.yaml`
+Train using the example configuration file (assuming we are in the root directory of the repository) `marius_train examples/configuration/fb15k_237.yaml`

-After running this configuration, the MRR output by the system should be about .25 after 10 epochs.
+After running this configuration file, the MRR output by the system should be about .25 after 10 epochs.

 Perform batch inference on the test set with `marius_predict --config examples/configuration/fb15k_237.yaml --metrics mrr --save_scores --save_ranks`